motonomotoko/motonomotoko.github.io/research.md

 2. [Algorithms in the cell: How is genetic information efficiently searched and recognized?](#MolecularPhysicalMechanism)
 3. [Evolution of chromosomes: Why and how do chromosome size, number, and shape vary so widely across eukaryotes?](#ChromatinDiversity)

+## 1. Chromosome dynamics {#ChromatinDynamics}
-## Chromosome dynamics: How do chromosomes move, organize, and interact in the crowded environment of the nucleus and the cell? {#ChromatinDynamics}
+How do chromosomes move, organize, and interact in the crowded environment of the nucleus and the cell?

 ![ChromatinDynamics](https://motonomotoko.github.io/assets/img/ChromatinDynamics.png){: .mx-auto.d-block :}

-## Algorithms in the cell: How is genetic information efficiently searched and recognized? {#MolecularPhysicalMechanism}
+## 2. Algorithms in the cell {#MolecularPhysicalMechanism}
+How is genetic information efficiently searched and recognized?

 ![MolecularPhysicalMechanism](https://motonomotoko.github.io/assets/img/MolecularPhysicalMechanism.png
 ){: .mx-auto.d-block :}

-## Evolution of chromosomes: Why and how do chromosome size, number, and shape vary so widely across eukaryotes? {#ChromatinDiversity}
+## 3. Evolution of chromosomes {#ChromatinDiversity}
+Why and how do chromosome size, number, and shape vary so widely across eukaryotes?

 ![ChromatinDiversity](https://motonomotoko.github.io/assets/img/ChromatinDiversity.png
 ){: .mx-auto.d-block :}